Skip to main content↵ Go to site menu↵ Jump to page footer↵

 From defining breast self awareness to discussing screening mammography guidelines, UTMB Health experts share the latest information to ensure women know what to do to stay on top of their breast health.

-graphic image of featuring a circle frame with headshot of UTMB Breast Health patient Matilda Pettis.
-The banner features the words "Think Pink" which is the name of a publication in which Matilda's story was featured
+A circle frame with headshot of UTMB Breast Health patient Matilda Pettis next to the words "Think Pink" on a pink background

 Learning to trust the process